alexl4123/hybrid-grounding/docs/sphinx/source/installation.rst

 Autoformatting with nox
 """"""""""""""""""""""""

-For autoformatting the hybrid_grounding directory, use:
+For autoformatting the newground directory, use:

 .. code-block:: console